The most powerful AI tool any executive can develop is their own judgement

 Leaders who treat ethics as a compliance checkbox rather than a strategic imperative invariably run into problems down the line.

-What I have learnt from advising executives through AI transformations is that development in this space is not about reaching a destination.
+What I have learnt from advising fintech firms through various stages of AI transformations is that development in this space is not about reaching a destination.
 It is about building the capability to continuously adapt and learn.
 The specific AI tools and techniques will continue evolving rapidly, but the fundamental leadership capabilities I have outlined remain constant.

 The executives who succeed are those who focus on developing these enduring skills rather than trying to keep up with every new AI announcement.
 They build strong foundations in strategic thinking, stakeholder management, and ethical decision-making, then apply these capabilities to whatever AI developments emerge next.